wustl-oncology/cloud-workflows/docs/tutorial.md

 `gs://<YOUR_BUCKET>/<subpath>`.

-## Saturating pipe on uploads
+## Saturating Pipe to GCS

-When uploading input files to GCS form a bsub job, add to your `rusage` the value `internet2_upload_mbps=5000`.
-Or lower if you're worried about leaving room for others.
-This removes an overhead cap and should help you get maximum bandwidth on WashU's pipe to Google.
+When uploading input files to GCS form a bsub job, add to your `rusage` the value `internet2_upload_mbps=500`.
+This value maxes out at 5000 across the entire organization.
+This removes an overhead cap and should help you get faster uploads.

+The same applies to downloads with `internet2_download_mbps`